Conviction overturned after chemist testified while on meth

 - Steven Tyler sends cease-and-desist to Trump for use of song

+Two days later, prosecutors learned an internal investigation at the crime lab found Thrush had removed meth samples from the crime lab after testing, rather than following policy that required unused samples to be destroyed.

+Court records said Thrush later confided to a co-worker that he ingested meth during his drive to Bachtell’s trial.

-The Great Falls Tribune reports Parker overturned Bachtell’s conviction on Thursday and ordered a new trial for November.
+Parker overturned Bachtell’s conviction and ordered a new trial for November, the Great Falls Tribune reported .

+“Defense counsel believes Mr. Thrush committed perjury on the witness stand, at least to the extent that he testified he was following proper procedures,” Defense Attorney Vince van der Hagen wrote in his motion for a new trial.

+Parker’s order found that Thrush “trampled on Mr. Bachtell’s constitutional rights while sitting in the witness stand only several feet away from the presiding judge in this case.”

-Thrush pleaded guilty Aug.
-14 to drug possession, theft and official misconduct.
+Thrush was fired and pleaded guilty Aug.
+14 to drug possession, theft and official misconduct in Missoula County.
 His sentencing is set for December.

 —